MateDomonics/labMoviesApp/README.md

 + Similar TV Series - Similar to Similar Movies Page.
 + Favourite Movies - Name changed to make it easier to differentiate
 + Favourite TV Series - When a TV Series is favourited, it is stored here and can be viewed.
++ TV Series Reviews - View a full review in detail.

 ### New Features.